 - 1. Tactile ground surface indicators are produced in a range of materials including concrete, ceramic, rubber, cork, steel and various resins.
 Some types are supplied in a tile format while others are applied with a sprayon technique. - 2.
-When making a judgement as to which type to use, consideration should be given to:

-b.New versus retrofit applications; and Availability and installation requirements.
+When making a judgement as to which type to use, consideration should be given to: - a.Internal versus external applications; - b.New versus retrofit applications; and Availability and installation requirements.